IntersectMBO/cardano-node/doc/reference/plutus/babbage-script-example.md

   --out-file $WORK/alonzo-ref-script.tx
 ```

 If there is ada at `$dummyaddress2`, then the Plutus script was successfully executed.
-Conversely, if the Plutus script failed, the collateral input would have been consumed.

 You can use the [example-txin-locking-plutus-script.sh](../../../scripts/plutus/example-txin-locking-plutus-script.sh) in conjunction with [mkfiles.sh alonzo](../../../scripts/byron-to-alonzo/mkfiles.sh) script to automagically run the `AlwaysSucceeds` script.